Muna Duzdar: Career

 Duzdar started her political career in 2001 when she became a district councillor for Donaustadt.
 In 2010 she was sworn in as a member of the Federal Council where she took on the responsibility of speaker for foreign policy for the Social Democratic Party.
 She was also a member of several committees within the Federal Council.
 On 18 November 2012 Duzdar left the Federal Council and switched to the Vienna, where she was sworn in on 19 November 2012 taking over Karin Schrödl's position.

 Duzdar considers foreign policy, education, integration and housing as her main political focus areas.

 On 17 May 2016 Muna Duzdar was appointed as state secretary in the Federal Chancellery by Chancellor Christian Kern, who himself had assumed that position on 9 May 2016 after his predecessor Werner Faymann had stepped down.
 Until 2017, she was responsible for "Administration and Public Service", as well as "Diversity and Digitalization".
 She was elected into the National Council for the Social Democratic Party in 2017, after she was discharged as State secretary by the newly elected ÖVP-FPÖ government.

 Personal life

 Duzdar's parents are Palestinian immigrants.
 Her father was an employee of UNIDO, her mother was a housewife.
 She has five siblings and her native languages are German and Arabic.
-She describes herself as a non-practicing Muslim, which makes her the first member of the Austrian federal government that belongs to the Muslim faith.
+She describes herself as a non-practicing Muslima, which makes her the first member of the Austrian federal government that belongs to the Muslim faith.

 Duzdar was also the president of the Palestinian-Austrian Association.